-Burpee Museum of Natural History is working hard to bring high quality science learning opportunities to ALL learners in our region through subsidized and free field trips, scholarships to camps and classes, and even internship programming.
+Burpee Museum of Natural History is working hard to bring high quality science learning opportunities to ALL learners in our region through subsidized and free field trips, scholarships for camps and classes, and even internship programming.

 We know that science education is essential for promoting the health and well-being of all children.
-Research shows the link between a child’s education and quality of life not only through income possibilities for that child, but the physical and mental health of the individual (Hudson, 2005 & Levin, 2006).
+Research shows the link between a child’s education and quality of life are not only through the income possibilities for that child, but the physical and mental health of the individual (Hudson, 2005 & Levin, 2006).

-At Burpee Museum, we believe children in the region need greater access to STEM (Science Technology, Engineering and Mathematics) resources and supplies.
+At Burpee Museum, we believe children in the region need greater access to STEM (Science, Technology, Engineering and Mathematics) resources and supplies.
 With a discrepancy in resources, teacher expertise, and family support in math and science, there is a great need in our region.

 Burpee is excited to take part in the movement to broaden the access and diversity in science education.
 Education research has helped shed light on the reasons that students—and in particular women and ethnic minorities—abandon study and careers in STEM fields.
-Students abandon study due to perception of success, financial barriers, proximity to resources, lack of active engagement and more.
+Students abandon study due to perception of success, financial barriers, proximity to resources, lack of active engagement, and more.

 Active engagement enhances learning for students of all demographics.
-Active learning is when students are engaged in thinking or problem solving rather than listening passively to a lecture.
-Research has found especially beneficial effects of active learning on women and other underrepresented groups, likely due to a greater sense of belonging that can be achieved through active learning experiences.
+Active learning occurs when students are engaged in thinking or problem solving rather than listening passively to a lecture.
+Research has found beneficial effects of active learning on women and other underrepresented groups, likely due to a greater sense of belonging that can be achieved through active learning experiences.
 Active learning includes hands-on activities, field trips, lab activities, debates, research and more.
 These are activities are the core of Burpee Museum educational programming.